hubverse-org/hubDocs/docs/source/user-guide/software.md

 ## [`hubUtils`](https://infectious-disease-modeling-hubs.github.io/hubUtils/)

-Much of `hubUtils` has been moved and split across `hubData` and `hubAdmin`, and users are advised to use those packages instead. `HubUtils` still exists but is now a lightweight package that primarily contains general utilities imported by other hubverse packages.
+`hubUtils` is a lightweight package that primarily contains general utilities imported by other hubverse packages.
+Previously, `hubUtils` was a larger package with more functions, but most of these were moved and split across `hubData` and `hubAdmin`.

 ## [`hubEnsembles`](https://github.com/Infectious-Disease-Modeling-Hubs/hubEnsembles)